-So my boyfriend requested I make some strawberry blondies but I wanted to be more creative and thought to make cherry bakewell blondies.
-I thought it was genius until I discovered a million recipes already on the internet.
-Oh well, I was still creative about it and took all of the wonderful elements of a cherry bakewell and mashed them up into a bakewell blondie.
-My god they are just m!
+So my boyfriend requested I make some strawberry blondies but I wanted to be more creative and thought to make cherry bakewell blondies!
+Genius right?
+I took all of the wonderful elements of a cherry bakewell and mashed them up into a bakewell blondie.
+My god they are just mm!

 Cherry bakewells were one of my favourite deserts as a child, mainly because of that chewy glazed cherry on top – my favourite bit.
 I was never a fan of the actual pastry bit though so these bakewell blondies are an upgrade for me.
 Almond, cherry AND white, yes please.